-Interest income is recognised in the statement of profit or loss and other comprehensive income for all interest bearing instruments using the effective interest rate method.
+Interest income is recognised in the statement of comprehensive income for all interest bearing instruments using the effective interest rate method.

 h) Expenses

 The Fund may reimburse the Trustee for fees paid by it to the AFSL holder and any other costs incurred by it in connection with the Fund.
 All expenses are brought to account on an accruals basis.